 +48 12 684 40 32;

 If you suspect the infection with coronavirus you should:

 - contact the appropriate regional sanitary and epidemiological station; Regional Sanitary-Epidemiological Station in Kraków: Mon-Fri, 7:30 15:00, phone: 12 254 95 55; 667 881 188 (emergency);

 - visit the nearest infectious diseases ward; Department of Infectious Diseases of the University Hospital in Kraków; ul.
 Jakubowskiego 2, phone: 12 400 20 47 or 12 400 20 20; email@example.com

 We encourage you to follow current announcements of the Chief Sanitary Inspector: https://gis.gov.pl/aktualnosci/ and comply with the instructions included.

-We would also like to inform you that a medical check for the presence of COVID-19 and treatment including medicines, hospitalization are free of charge for all people who do not matter if they have insurance provided by the National Health Fund (NFZ).
+We would also like to inform you that a medical check for the presence of COVID-19 and treatment including medicines, hospitalization are free of charge for everyone, even those that do not have insurance provided by the National Health Fund (NFZ).